Mirabeau B. Lamar's Shotgun

 Print Page

-The early leaders of the Republic of Texas were driven by both triumph and tragedy.
-This shotgun belongs to Mirabeau B. Lamar, the second president of the Republic of Texas.
+Double barrel percussion shotguns were popular weapons on the frontier of the United States for both hunting and defense.
+This shotgun was owned by Mirabeau B. Lamar, the second president of the Republic of Texas.

 See this and other artifacts on the Interactive Texas Map